Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Methodology

 \subsection{Latent Optimization via Pretrained-VAE}

-Previous works suggest that diffusion models have a strong capability of resisting adversarial perturbations~\cite{xue2024pixelbarrierdiffusionmodels}, making them hard to attack via pixel-domain optimization.
-Moreover, they are even considered good purifiers of adversarial perturbations~\cite{nie2022diffusionmodelsadversarialpurification}.
-Here we propose a latent optimization strategy that crafts the ``perturbation'' in latent space.
-We adopt a pre-trained Variational Autoencoder (VAE) ~\cite{kingma2014autoencoding} to convert images to their latent space, and the gradients will be used to update the latent, after N iterations or losses converge, we decode back via decoder $\mathcal{D}$ to pixel domain as our final protected image.
+Previous works suggest that diffusion models have a strong capability against adversarial perturbations~\cite{xue2024pixelbarrierdiffusionmodels}, making them hard to be attacked via pixel-domain optimization.
+Moreover, they are even considered as good purifiers of adversarial perturbations~\cite{nie2022diffusionmodelsadversarialpurification}.

+Here, we propose a strategy that crafts the perturbation in the latent space of the pre-trained Variational Autoencoder (VAE) ~\cite{kingma2014autoencoding}, and the gradients are used to update the latent.
+After $N$ iterations or losses converge, we decode back via the decoder $\mathcal{D}$ to pixel domain as our final adversarial image.
 The motivation for adopting VAE is inspired by MPGD~\cite{he2024manifold}.
-This strategy is effective for crafting a robust adversarial image against pixel-domain diffusion models while also better preserving the protection quality rather than only incorporating fidelity constraints.
+This strategy is effective for crafting a robust adversarial image against pixel-domain diffusion models while also better preserving the adversarial image quality rather than only incorporating fidelity constraints.
 Note that, ideally, manifold preservation is guaranteed when using perfect VAE.
 In practice, we use the best available LDM's VAE agnostic to the victim model as our latent optimization VAE.
 Detailed latent optimization loop is provided in Algorithm~\ref{alg:attdpmplus}.